-Tax, and in particular international tax, is a key issue for us, our stakeholders and other interested parties.
+Tax, particularly international tax, is a key issue for us, our stakeholders and other interested parties.

-The tax we pay is an important part of our wider economic and social impact and plays a key role in the development of countries where we operate.
+The tax we pay is an important part of our wider economic and social impact and plays a key role in the development of the countries we operate in.
 We regard it as a critical element of our commitment to grow in a sustainable, responsible and socially inclusive way.

-Our Code of Business Principles sets out the standards of behaviour to which we expect all employees to adhere.
+Our Code of Business Principles sets out the standards of behaviour we expect all employees to adhere to.
 This is no different when it comes to taxation.
 While Unilever has a clear responsibility to comply in full with the laws in the countries in which we operate, we also choose to do this by respecting not only the letter of the law but also the underlying tax policy intent.

-These are important business decisions taken to ensure our future competitiveness and while we recognise that they sometimes negatively impact a country’s tax revenue, without taking them the overall tax raising potential of our business would decrease.
+These are important business decisions taken to ensure our future competitiveness.
+While we recognise that they sometimes negatively impact a country’s tax revenue, without taking such decisions the overall tax raising potential of our business would decrease.

 Re-building public trust in the corporate tax system is vital - when broader taxpayer trust in the system is damaged people become less willing to comply and all taxpayers suffer as a result.
 Addressing public concerns that some multinationals are not paying their fair share of tax, requires not only technical international tax reforms but also better efforts to improve public understanding and awareness.
 Providing user-friendly information about a company’s tax position to a broad range of stakeholders plays an important role in this.

-Our brands are the “crown jewels” of our business, and managing them effectively requires a global strategy.
-Centralising parts of our business enables us to offer consumers innovative products quickly.
-By bringing together activities in one location, we create efficiencies and economies of scale, which create value for both consumers and shareholders.
-As a result, there are many transactions between Unilever Group companies, and the transfer pricing for these transactions must reflect an arm’s-length price.
+Our brands are important assets used in our business, and managing them effectively requires a global strategy.
+Centralising parts of our business means we can offer consumers innovative products quickly.
+By bringing together activities in one location, we create efficiencies and economies of scale which create value for our consumers and our shareholders.
+As a result, there are many transactions between Unilever Group companies, and the transfer pricing for these transactions must reflect an arm’s-length or market price.
 Our pricing is driven by the activities undertaken and the value created in each part of our business.

-Corporate income tax is payable on the profits made by the companies in the Unilever Group after deducting business expenses and legislated tax reliefs - such as depreciation on equipment and R&D incentives - as provided by the tax laws in the countries in which we operate.
+Corporate income tax is payable on the profits made by the companies in the Unilever Group after deducting business expenses and legislated tax reliefs - such as depreciation on equipment and R&D incentives - as provided by the tax laws in the countries we operate in.
 We aim to pay the right amount of tax at the right time, on the profits we make, and in the countries where we create the value that generates those profits.
 This means that we must: